Why DPMO normalizes complexity

 Customer impact and severity

-Finally, keep the customer lens front and center.
+Finally, keep the customer lens front and centre.
 A small cosmetic blemish might inflate DPMO but carry little impact on function or safety.
 A single critical defect could trigger a recall.
 Use DPMO alongside severity ratings and cost-of-poor-quality tracking so you prioritize the defects that matter most.